Perth Scorchers

-The Perth Scorchers are an Australian men's professional Twenty20 franchise cricket team that competes in the Big Bash League and they also have an academy side made up of some experienced players as well as up and coming youngsters that participate in the Top End T20 Series.
-The Scorchers wear an orange uniform and are based in Perth in the Australian state of Western Australia.
-Their home ground is the Perth Stadium.
+The Perth Scorchers are an Australian men's professional Twenty20 (T20) franchise cricket team that competes in the Australian Big Bash League (BBL) competition.
+The Scorchers wear an orange uniform and are based in Perth, Western Australia (WA).
+Their home ground since 2018 is Perth Stadium, having previously been a tenant of the WACA Ground.
+They are the defending champions, having won BBL|15.

-The Scorchers are the most successful team in BBL history, winning a record five championships to date and being runners up on three occasions.
-They were defeated in their second final by the Brisbane Heat in BBL02.
-They then won the next two consecutive championships, becoming the first team to achieve the feat in the league's brief history.
-These wins came against the Hobart Hurricanes and the Sydney Sixers in a last-ball thriller at Canberra's Manuka Oval.
+The Scorchers are the most successful team in BBL history, winning a record six titles to date and being runners-up on three occasions.
+After losing to the Sydney Sixers and Brisbane Heat in BBL|01 and BBL|02 respectively, they won the next two consecutive titles, becoming the first team to achieve the feat in the league's early history.
+These wins came against the Hobart Hurricanes, and the Sydney Sixers in a last-ball thriller at Canberra's Manuka Oval.
+The Scorchers are also the most successful T20 franchise cricket team globally.

-Mickey Arthur was originally appointed coach, but quit before the beginning of the 2011–12 season after he was appointed coach of the Australian cricket team.
-He was replaced by his former assistant, Lachlan Stevens.
-Justin Langer replaced Stevens in November 2012.
-Following the appointment of Langer as the Australian coach in May 2018, Adam Voges was named as the new coach for the 2018–19 season.

-Some of the Scorchers' finest players since their inception into the BBL have been Shaun Marsh, Michael Klinger, Cameron Bancroft, Mitch Marsh, Mitchell Johnson, Adam Voges, Ashton Turner, David Willey, Pakistani cricketers Yasir Arafat, Usman Qadir, Englishman Laurie Evans, legendary wrist spinner Brad Hogg and pace bowlers Jason Behrendorff, Jhye Richardson and Andrew Tye.

-The Scorchers also have a side in the Women's Big Bash League.